-Does your cat like catnip?
+What is catnip?
+Does your cat like it?
 Cats act like drunken fools when under the influence of this herb.
+But is catnip safe?

 But is catnip safe?
 What exactly is it about catnip that makes

 What is catnip?

 that’s easily released into the air.
 Cats can detect catnip oil in